glomatico/votify/README.md

 ### Optional dependencies
 The following tools are optional but required for specific features.
 Add them to your system’s PATH or specify their paths using command-line arguments or the config file.
 * [FFmpeg](https://ffmpeg.org/download.html)
-    * Used when setting `ffmpeg` as remux mode.
-    * Used when setting `mp4` or `webm` as video format.
+    * Used when setting `ffmpeg` as remux mode and when setting `mp4` or `webm` as video format.
 * [MP4Box](https://gpac.io/downloads/gpac-nightly-builds/)
     * Used when setting `mp4box` as remux mode.
 * [Shaka Packager](https://github.com/shaka-project/shaka-packager/releases/latest)
-    * Used when setting `webm` as video format and when downloading music videos.
+    * Used when setting `webm` as video format and for downloading music videos.
 * [mp4decrypt](https://www.bento4.com/downloads/)
     * Used when setting `mp4box` or `mp4decrypt` as remux mode.
 * [aria2c](https://github.com/aria2/aria2/releases)
     * Used when setting `aria2c` as download mode.
 * .wvd file
     * Used when setting `aac` as audio quality or when downloading music videos.
     * A .wvd file contains the Widevine keys from a device and is required to decrypt music videos and songs in AAC.
 The easiest method of obtaining one is using KeyDive, which extracts it from an Android device.
-Detailed instructions can be found here: https://github.com/hyugogirubato/KeyDive.
-    * Note: .wvd files extracted from emulated devices may not work.
+Detailed instructions can be found here: https://github.com/hyugogirubato/KeyDive. **Note:** .wvd files extracted from emulated devices may not work.

 ## Installation
 1. Install the package `votify` using pip